 Nails should be copper or aluminium to BS 1202.
-In corrosive or marine atmospheres copper nails are preferable
+In corrosive or marine atmospheres copper nails are preferable nails should be used.

 The nail head diameter should be at least 10mm to comply with BS 5534 to minimise the risk of the nail head pulling through the slate.
-A 10mm head is only possible or greater.
+A 10mm head is only possible where the nail shank is 3mm diameter or greater.